miya0001/dynamic-hostname/readme.txt

 );
 `

-Those hooks have also their own fileter hooks, so you can customize with other plugins etc. you are using.
+Those hooks have also their own filter hooks, so you can customize with other plugins etc. you are using.

 `add_filter('dynamic_hostname_filters' function($hooks){
     $hooks[] = 'some_filter_hook';